CMGSK/accord-py/README.md

 We intend not to use any kind of non-std library on Accord, so we do not need any extra dependency as a drawback for using it.

+## Why "Accord"?

+> The tale I weave for you now is about a puppet that travels the world.
+>
+> The puppet's goal is to observe how humans live their lives.
+>
+> This puppet continues its journey still, carrying its large suitcase with it...

 ## Features

 - **`Result<T, E>`**: Represents either a success (`Ok(T)`) or a failure (`Err(E)`).